MicrosoftDocs/SupportArticles-docs/support/iis/error-message-you-visit-web-site.md

         </configuration>
         ```

-2. Create an IIS 7.0 or 7.5 application that points to the directory with these two files.
+2. Create an IIS 7.0 or later versions application that points to the directory with these two files.

 3. Configure the new application to run in an application pool that is configured for integrated mode.